 Karan Vafadari and Afarin Niasari

-Husband and wife Karan Vafadari and Afarin Niasari were arrested by the IRGC intelligence organization in July 2016 and then held at Evin Prison.
+Karan Vafadari, a dual American-Iranian citizen, and Afarin Niasari were arrested by the IRGC intelligence organization in July 2016 and then held at Evin Prison.
 Details about their case were only published in December 2016.
-The couple reportedly manages an art gallery in Tehran.
+The husband and wife reportedly manage an art gallery in Tehran.
 Niasari, a permanent U.S. resident, was apprehended by IRGC agents at Imam Khomeini airport when she attempted to visit family abroad, according to Vafadari’s sister.
 Soon after, Niasari was forced to call her husband and ask him to come to the airport, where he too was apprehended.
 The next day, they were brought back to their home handcuffed, while IRGC agents destroyed works of art hanging on their walls.

 No formal charges were immediately brought against Vafadari and Niasari, however prosecutors alluded to the pair hosting mix gendered parties for foreign diplomats and Iranians where alcohol was consumed.
 Vafadari, however, is Zoroastrian, and therefore not subject himself to the ban on Muslim consumption of alcohol.
 Iran permits recognized minorities ― Christians, Jews and Zoroastrians ― to drink alcohol in the privacy of their homes.